lxieyang/lxieyang.github.io/bio.md

 <!-- {% include typed.html %} -->

 Xieyang (Michael) Liu is a senior in the Computer Science Department at the University of Michigan, where he works as an undergraduate researcher with [Dr. Walter S. Lasecki](https://web.eecs.umich.edu/~wlasecki/) in the [Crowds + Machines Lab (Croma Lab)](http://web.eecs.umich.edu/~wlasecki/croma.html).
 Xieyang develops intelligent systems that support human-in-the-loop machine learning and enhance end-user experiences.
+Xieyang's current research interests include Human-computer Interaction, intelligent systems, user interface development, and interactive machine learning.
 Prior to Croma Lab, Xieyang worked as a research assistant in the [Vision & Learning Lab](https://vl-lab.eecs.umich.edu) with [Dr. Jia Deng](http://web.eecs.umich.edu/~jiadeng/) on static image recognition.

 Xieyang was previously an undergraduate student at Shanghai Jiao Tong University, where he was awarded Tang-Junyuan Scholarship (top 2) for two consecutive years.
 He won the Meritorious Winner prize in 2015 COMAP - Mathematical Contest in Modeling during his sophomore year.
 He also served as a teaching assistant for multivariate calculus in SJTU working with [Dr. Jing Liu](http://umji.sjtu.edu.cn/faculty/jing-liu/).